Maura Law

-Maura Law may refer to two different decrees named after Don Antonio Maura, the Spanish Minister of Colonies at the time.
+Maura Law may refer to two different decrees named after Don Antonio Maura, the Spanish minister of colonies at the time.

-The first decree, The Royal Decree of May 19, 1893, was a law that laid the basic foundations for municipal government in the Philippines.
+The first decree, the royal decree of May 19, 1893, was a law that laid the basic foundations for municipal government in the Philippines.
 It was put into effect starting in 1895.
 The Maura Law established tribunales, municipales and juntas provinciales.
 These foundations laid by the Maura Law were later adopted, revised, and strengthened by the American and Filipino governments that succeeded Spanish rule in the country.

-The second decree, The Royal Decree of February 13, 1894, was known as the Maura Act and grew out of a proposal made in the 1820s by Manuel Bernaldez, a long serving colonial official.
-In order to reduce controversy and litigation over land ownership, Bernaldez had called for Spain to require landowners to acquire official documentation of their land ownership.
+The second decree, the royal decree of February 13, 1894, was known as the Maura Act and grew out of a proposal made in the 1820s by Manuel Bernaldez, a long-serving colonial official.
+To reduce controversy and litigation over land ownership, Bernaldez had called for Spain to require landowners to acquire official documentation of their land ownership.
 The Maura Act laid the basic foundations for municipal government in the Philippines, and was put into effect starting in 1895.